 Durability

 There is no such difference regarding its durability.
 Both provide the best water management duty with enough power.
+I have found that using high-quality aluminum or galvanized steel significantly improves their lifespan.

 Their durability may vary depending on the material used and the installation done.